syz51/fundamental-analysis-system/README.md

 > **⚠️ Status: Design Phase Only**
 >
-> This repository contains comprehensive architectural documentation and design specifications. **No implementation code exists yet.** Implementation planned for Phases 1-4 (Months 1-8).
+> This repository contains comprehensive architectural documentation and design specifications. **No implementation code exists yet.** Implementation planned for Phases 1-4.

 ## Quick Start